 NOW I HAVE A 'REAL' MOM!

 DR. WALLACE: I'm a 13-year-old girl and my mother is an alcoholic.
 She used to get drunk every day.
 When I was younger I thought all mothers got drunk, but as I grew older I found out this wasn't true.
 I couldn't invite my friends over because my mother would embarrass me.

 Then one day my father and I convinced her to get help and she did.
 She missed my birthday because she was getting treatment, but when she finished, she gave me my best present ever — a sober mother.
 I love her very much and consider her my hero.
 I am so happy that I now have a "real" mom.
 I'm the happiest girl in the world. — Happy, St. Paul, Minn.

 HAPPY: I share in your joy!
 I wish your family, and especially you, joy forevermore.
 Your letter made my day!

 Dr. Robert Wallace welcomes questions from readers.
 Although he is unable to reply to all of them individually, he will answer as many as possible in this column.
-Email him at firstname.lastname@example.org.
-To find out more about Dr. Robert Wallace and read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate website at www.creators.com.
+E-mail him at [email protected] To find out more about Dr. Robert Wallace and read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate website at www.creators.com.